mufeedali/Komikku/README.md

 * Online reading from servers
 * Offline reading of downloaded mangas
-* RTL and LTR reading directions
+* RTL, LTR and vertical reading directions
 * Light and dark themes

 ## Screenshots